Post Summary: 20+ Epic Things To Do In Banff, Canada

 Known as one of the most scenic drives in the world, the Icefields Parkway (Highway 93) is full of amazing sights and activities.

-This 230-kilometer (140-mile) highway traverses the continental divide and spans through both Banff and Jasper National Park.
+This iconic west coast road trip includes a 230-kilometer (140-mile) highway that traverses the continental divide and spans through both Banff and Jasper National Park.

 We suggest taking an entire day to drive the full length to make plenty of time for stops, hikes, and picture-taking!